tamai-hideyuki/brain-cabinet/README.md

 ---

-**Brain Cabinet v5.0 (Full-Featured Web UI)** — Your External Brain with Complete Visual Interface for Decision-First Architecture, Spaced Review, and Cognitive Growth Tracking
+**Brain Cabinet v5.1 (Enhanced Visualization & Navigation)** — Your External Brain with Interactive Graph, Timeline, Dashboard, and Smart Filtering for Decision-First Architecture